gahan-corporation/wyatt/docs/html/_sources/webservices/iap.rst.txt

 * act as intermediary to an other service provider (e.g. bridge to an MMS gateway)

-Register the service on Odoo
+Register the service on Gerp
 ----------------------------

 .. queue:: iap_service/series